joaojmendes/list-item-attachments/README.md

 ## Implementation

-The `ListItemPicker` control can be configured with the following properties:
+The `ListItemAttachments` control can be configured with the following properties:

 <table style="width: 100%; height: 786px;">
 <tbody>